-86 This Reference Architecture Foundation is not a complete blueprint for realizing SOA-based systems.
-Nor 87 is it a technology map identifying all the technologies needed to realize SOA-based systems.
-It does identify many of the key aspects and components that will be present in any well designed SOA-based 88 89 system.
-In order to actually use, construct and manage SOA-based systems, many additional design 90 decisions and technology choices will need to be made.
+This Reference Architecture Foundation is not a complete blueprint for realizing SOA-based systems.
+Nor 86 system.
+In order to actually use, construct and manage SOA-based systems, many additional design 89 decisions and technology choices will need to be made.
+90